Luke Mangan: Restaurants

 Mangan opened Salt with former business partner Lucy Allon in 1999, aged 29.

 In 2005, Mangan sold 50% of the Salt brand to Port Japan Partners and opened Salt in Tokyo in 2005.
 The enterprise has grown to include Salt grill & Sky bar and Salt tapas & bar, Singapore; Salt, the adjoining World Wine Bar and Salt grill & tapas bar, Tokyo.

 In August 2018, Mangan sold his remaining shares in the Asia Salt brand.
 The restaurants continue to operate without Mangan's involvement.

 Having launched the Chicken Confidential fast food brand in 2017, as well as Luke’s Kitchen in Sydney’s Waterloo early 2018, the chef now plans to focus on rolling out a range of spin-off ventures under his first name, such as Luke’s Burger Bar, Luke’s Cafe, Luke’s Fish House, Luke’s Steak House and Luke’s Wine Bar, as well as maintaining his land, sea and air consultancies.
 For many years, Mangan operated Salt grill, Luke's and A Taste of Salt on board five P&O cruise ships, until the retirement of P&O Cruises Australia brand in 2025.
-His other venues include Virgin Australia Business Class, the organic chicken burger restaurant at Chifley Plaza in Sydney CBD and Sydney International Airport, Coast Café + Bar and Bridge Bar, Sydney International Airport, Luke's Kitchen and glass brasserie at Hilton Hotel Sydney.
+His other venues did include Virgin Australia Business Class, the organic chicken burger restaurant at Chifley Plaza in Sydney CBD and Sydney International Airport, Coast Café + Bar and Bridge Bar, Sydney International Airport, Luke's Kitchen and glass brasserie at Hilton Hotel Sydney.

-Mangan's most recent venture includes the transformation of his wine and tapas bar MOJO on Danks Street in Waterloo into the neighbourhood eatery launched in February 2018, Luke's Kitchen.

 Mangan operated Sydney CBD-based glass brasserie from 2004 to 2024, which underwent a $6 million makeover in 2005 with New York architect Tony Chi heading interiors.
 In February 2018, glass underwent a $1.6 million kitchen refurbishment.

 In June 2024, Carnival Corporation announced P&O Cruises Australia would be retired in March 2025, with its two remaining ships, transitioning into the Carnival Cruise Line fleet as Carnival Adventure and Carnival Encounter.
 Despite the rebranding, Mangan's signature venues, including Luke's Bar & Grill and Luke's Burgers, continue to operate onboard both ships under the new Carnival branding.

+Mangan's current venues include Luke's Kitchen in The Kimpton Margot Hotel, in the CBD.
+Luke's Bistro & Bar in Qantas Domestic Terminal, Luke's Table in the Pylon, Sydney Harbour Bridge and Luke's Table Afloat.